 In the early days of the San Diego Zoo, infertile ostrich eggs were often served at the lunch room in the Zoo or taken home by Zoo employees for domestic use.
 A note about ostrich eggs in our member magazine, ZOONOOZ, from 1935 said, “They are very tender, making delicious angel food cakes.
 They are also good when hard boiled, and it takes more than an hour to cook them properly for this sort of service.”

 Humans have had a long association with ostriches due primarily to the birds’ feathers.
 Records show the ancient Egyptian, Assyrian, and Babylonian empires all actively groomed, farmed, and traded ostrich plumes.
 Throughout the ages, ostrich feathers have been worn by royalty, adorned the helmets of medieval knights, and festooned the elaborate hairdos of ladies.
-In the late 18th century, the hat industry brought the fashion for all types of feathers to its zenith and turned the hunting of wild birds for their feathers into a major global enterprise.
+In the late 18th century, the hat industry brought the fashion for all types of feathers to its zenith and turned the hunting of birds for their feathers into a major global enterprise.

 Ostrich plumes were particularly prized.
 South Africa turned to the commercial farming of ostriches for their feathers.
 It quickly became a profitable industry; so valuable were ostrich plumes that in the early 20th century, they ranked fourth on the list of South African exports after gold, diamonds, and wool.
 By 1913, more than 1 million ostriches lived on commercial farms throughout the world.
 Then, overnight, the bottom dropped out of the feather market due, surprisingly, to the invention of the car.
 Early cars had no roof or windshield, and women passengers found their feathers stripped from hats and blown away.